Image: Jackson Taylor, Driving together, acrylic on canvas, courtesy the artist.

 Since We've Met

-Since We've Met is a series of faux-naive figurative paintings that seeks to capture universal moments within romantic relationships.
-I am interested in using genre painting to explore the interpersonal aspects of romantic relationships that might resonate for different people.
-Avoiding visual suggestions of specific identities, the series presents a space where viewers can connect the moments represented in the paintings to their own experiences.
+Since We've Met is a series of faux-naïve figurative paintings that seeks to capture universal moments within romantic relationships.
+Emerging artist Jackson Taylor is interested in using genre painting to explore the interpersonal aspects of romantic relationships.